 (Silay City's Cinco de Noviembre monument)

-It was just four weeks ago that I was walking the streets of Madrid with the 'katsa' (muslin cloth) bag I bought years ago from Negros Showroom in Bacolod City that had an embroidered Philippine Flag with "1898" on it, and the words "Republica Cantonal de Negros".
+A few years ago, I walked the streets of Madrid in Spain carrying a bag made of 'katsa' (muslin cloth) that I bought from the Negros Showroom in Bacolod City in the Philippines.
+It had an embroidered Philippine Flag with "1898" on it, and the words "Republica Cantonal de Negros".

-I wondered whether they recognized the Philippine flag and thought that this Asian guy riding the subway was from one of their former colonies.
+I wondered whether some Spaniards recognized the Philippine flag and thought that this Asian guy riding the subway was from one of their former colonies.
 Ja-ja-ja!

 If they thought so, they were right! ¡Es verdad!